OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-14.md

 Have you completely rejected Judah?
 Do you despise Zion?
 Why have you afflicted us so that we cannot be healed?
 We hoped for peace, but no good has come; for a time of healing, but there is only terror.

 ## Jeremiah 14:20
-We acknowledge our wickedness, Lord, and the guilt of our ancestors; we have indeed sinned against you.
+We confess our wrongdoing, Lord, and the guilt of our ancestors; we have indeed sinned against you.

 ## Jeremiah 14:21
 For the sake of your name, do not despise us; do not disgrace your glorious throne.
 Remember your covenant with us and do not annul it.